 Nine Years Under: Coming of Age in an Inner-City Funeral Home details Booker’s experience working in a funeral home in Baltimore from the tender age of fifteen until she was twenty-four.
-And while there are many parallels between hers and Doughty’s experience (a young woman being thrown into an entirely foreign, at times creepy and other times comical, predominately male world, where she learns to begin to grapple with her own mortality as well as those all around her), Booker’s crash long course in death was cultivated in a black funeral home in a black neighborhood, where the deceased and their families were usually black, church-going Christians.
+And while there are many parallels between hers and Doughty’s experience (a young woman being thrown into an entirely foreign, at times creepy and other times comical, predominately male world, where she learns to begin to grapple with her own mortality as well as those all around her), Booker’s crash long course in death was cultivated in a Black funeral home in a Black neighborhood, where the deceased and their families were usually Black, church-going Christians.

 Cremation vs. Burial

-One of the first significant differences I noticed between the funeral home where Doughty worked versus Albert P. Wylie Funeral Home where Booker apprenticed, was that the former was predominately crematory based.
+One of the first significant differences I noticed between the funeral home where Doughty worked versus Albert P. Wylie Funeral Home where Booker apprenticed, was that the former was predominately crematory-based.
 Much of Doughty’s experiences revolved around the retorts and the cremulator, and these particular funeral-industry motifs are almost completely absent from Booker’s experience in the death industry.
-This difference also stood out to me because Doughty and Booker are only two years apart and were both working in the death industry around the same time frame (late 1990s to early 2000s for Booker and early 2000s for Doughty).
-But the reason for this almost complete absence of crematory practices in Booker’s memoir is directly related to the black community she served:
+This difference also stood out to me because Doughty and Booker are only two years apart in age and were both working in the death industry around the same time frame (late 1990s to early 2000s for Booker and early 2000s for Doughty).
+But the reason for this almost complete absence of crematory practices in Booker’s memoir is directly related to the Black community she served:

 The rock-bottom deal we offered was cremation, which was only eleven hundred dollars.
 At the time, cremation was an act of desperation for a black family, the last resort.
 You could assume that they didn’t have enough money to pay for a funeral.
 But many families were too proud to cremate their loved ones, even if they were broke.
 So they borrowed money, asked for donations, and even sold chicken dinners to raise funds for a decent service.